nvnmangla/nvnmangla/README.md

 My experience involves working as a Graduate Research Assistant in the department of Aerospace Engineering at the University of Maryland.
 And also, Teaching assistant for Flight Software systems for the same department.

-Currently, I am looking for full time work in the field of Robotics or Computer Vision after my graduation.
-I am open for Co-op work for my Spring 2023.

 ## Skills 🦾
 - 💻 C++